antoniobrandaodesign/ab_boilerplate/README.md

 - Compiles all Jade files in development mode: compressed, not readable

 ### gulp js
-- Compiles all JS files in development mode: WITH source maps & not minified
+- Compiles all JS files in development mode: WITH source maps & not minified.
+CSS is also compiled and ijected in the JS.

 ### gulp js_prod
 - Compiles all JS files in production mode: WITHOUT source maps & minified